dotnet/designs/accepted/2020/net5/net5.md

 building his application he gets the following warning:

 > warning NU1702: Package 'Monkey.FizzBuzz' was restored using 'net5.0-ios14'
-> and has 'TargetPlatformMinimumVersion' of '14.0' while the project has a value
+> and has 'TargetPlatformMinVersion' of '14.0' while the project has a value of
-> of '13.0'.
+> '13.0'.
 You should either upgrade your project to '14.0' or only make calls
 > into the library after checking that the OS version is '14.0' or higher.

 Since Miguel already guarded all method calls, he simply suppresses the warning.